 6. Keep it New and Clean and Within Budget

 Clothing that is faded, wrinkled or just worn out is never going to show you at your best or show you as a professional.
 You don’t have to break what bank on this, but you may have to buy a few new pieces for your headshot session.
 I always recommend buying extras and returning anything you don’t use.
 If you do use an article of clothing for your headshots, this is an excellent piece of clothing to keep for your auditions as well.
 If you really can’t afford any new clothes right now, maybe borrow a few pieces from a friend.
-Keep in mind, if you are asked to audition wearing the same wardrobe, you may not be able to do this.
+Keep in mind, if you are asked to audition wearing the same wardrobe, you may need to borrow it again.

 Specifically for Commercials